The Italiens called him

 repeatedly recognized too late "that there are also lousy fish in Peter's net."

-In the end, he was not the renewer of the Church that many had hoped for, but
+In the end, he was not the renewer of the Church that many had hoped for;

-he remained a shy scholar and theology professor all his life.
+he remained a shy scholar and theology professor throughout his life.

 Nevertheless,

-theology; great for his love for the Church and for people."
-And last but not
+theology, great for his love for the Church and people."
+Last but not

 least, "he was great for his virtues and his faith."

-apparent that when Benedict retired, he was mentally clear.
-His life's work, a
+When Benedict retired, he was apparently mentally clear.
+He finished his life's work, a

-biography of Jesus, he had finished in 2012 still as a pontiff and well before
+biography of Jesus, in 2012, still as a pontiff and well before

 Red Baron bought the three volumes with the intention of studying them